nop33/si/src/content/blog/2023-annual-report/index.md

 hide: false
 title: 2023 Annual Report
 date: 2024-05-01T13:25:11.262Z
-description: 2023 was a formative year for the Simon Institute for Longterm Governance (SI).
-We published two major UN reports on rapid technological progress and its risks; ran briefings and retreats across New York, Geneva, and Paris; grew our team from three to six members; developed internal systems to scale with the increasing complexity of our work; and much more.
+description: "2023 was a formative year for the Simon Institute for Longterm Governance (SI).
+We published two major UN reports on rapid technological progress and its risks; ran briefings and retreats across New York, Geneva, and Paris ... "
 featuredImage: simon-institute-48.jpg
 authors:
   - name: Konrad Seifert